When you’re traveling to England from the US – west to east – you’ll find many differences in culture, food and language.

 - Use trains, tubes and taxis to get around London and then rent a car to head out to the countryside for an extended visit.

-- Hire a car at the airport and drive to your destination outside London.
-Drop off when you’re ready to return to the US.
-I’ve done it.
-It’s challenging, but if you want to see a lot of places that are otherwise inaccessible by train or bus, it’s the only way.
+- Hire a car at the airport if you’re staying outside London.
+Drop off at the airport when you’re ready to return to the US.
+It’s challenging, but to see places that are otherwise inaccessible by train or bus, it’s the only way.
 You’ll find Alamo, Hertz and Enterprise rentals here.
 All you’ll need is your US driving license.

 - Base yourself in London, use trains, tube, taxis to get around central London and then hop on a train for day trips like Bath, Oxford and Brighton.